Click to go HOME

 P339939

 No ringer, capacitor or coil.
-4-Spring hookswitch.
+4-Operating Spring hookswitch with auxiliary spring (C32.575).
 10-terminal connecting block, D10D-9 cord and F2B handset.
 Provision for separately ordered 7-type buzzer and 152A capacitor.

 C32.502